ddmitov/perl-executing-browser/README.md

   ```

 ## Security
-Being a desktop GUI, PEB executes with no sandbox local Perl 5 scripts in its application directory.

 **PEB security principles:**
+* PEB executes with no sandbox local Perl 5 scripts in its application directory.
 * Users have full access to their local data using PEB.
 * PEB does not need administrative privileges, but does not refuse to use them if needed.
 * Trusted and untrusted content are not mixed together in one browser window.